DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-signals/crud-support/retrieving/index.md

 ## Introduction

-SmartNgRX expects every row within an entity that has children to have an array of IDs that point to the children.
-By using the `createSmartSelector` function, you will automatically get the children of the row you are retrieving when you access the array element.
+SmartSignals expects every row within an entity that has children to have an array of IDs that point to the children.
+By using the `createSmartSignal` function, you will automatically get the children of the row you are retrieving when you access the array element.
 You will not need to dispatch any actions for this to happen.
 It will just work.

-See the [Smart Selectors](/using-smart-ng-rx/smart-selector) section for more information.
+See the [Smart Signals](using-smart-signals/smart-signals) section for more information.

 ## Effects Service